Sponsors

 HPVDT is dedicated to learning, creating, and teaching engineering principles through projects that push the boundaries of efficiency in transportation.
 Our resources required to operate as well as building materials have come from 25+ industry partners and personal donations.
 If your organization believes in our mission, you too can contribute to developing the engineers of tomorrow and advancing sustainable transportation.

 SOLIDWORKS is the main design platform for all of our projects.
 We also take advantage of its capabilities for CAM, FEA, and CFD.
-We also utilize their certification program (Certified SOLIDWORKS Associate and Certified SOLIDWORKS Professional), which has helped Team members advance their computer modelling skills.
+Finally, we utilize their certification program (Certified SOLIDWORKS Associate and Certified SOLIDWORKS Professional), to help Team members advance their computer modelling skills.

 Pratt & Whitney Canada, one of the world’s leading aerospace companies, has generously helped fund the team’s operations since our very first project.
 Their support has improved the education of many engineers and researchers in aerospace applications.
 The contributions of P&WC are primarily used to purchase materials and components for our projects.

-The University of Toronto Engineering Society (known by University of Toronto Students as “EngSoc”) is the student union for all engineering students at University of Toronto.
-EngSoc, through its subsidiary known as the Design Team Association (DTA), helps with management and allocation of the team's workspaces at 256 McCaul and the Myhal Centre for Engineering Innovation & Entrepreneurship (MCEIE).
-EngSoc also provides our Team with an annual tuition levy that comprises a large portion of our Team’s monetary funding.
+The University of Toronto Engineering Society (also called “EngSoc”) is the engineering student union at University of Toronto.
+EngSoc, through its subsidiary known as the Design Team Association (DTA), helps with management and allocation of the team's workspaces at 256 McCaul and the Myhal Centre for Engineering Innovation & Entrepreneurship.
+EngSoc also provides our Team with an annual tuition levy that comprises a large portion of our funding.

 The Boundary Layer Wind Tunnel at Western University has generously given our Team access to their wind tunnel to test the aerodynamic designs of our vehicles in a controlled, laboratory environment.
 We will be able to conduct tuft testing and aerodynamic thermography with their facilities for the first time and use this information to improve our vehicle designs in the future.